Riding the Trend or Protecting Profits | ProPetro Holding Corp. (PUMP)

 PUMP’s Market Performance

-PUMP stocks went up by 9.63% for the week, with a monthly jump of 30.63% and a quarterly performance of 81.70%, while its annual performance rate touched 207.94%.
-The volatility ratio for the week stands at 8.19% while the volatility levels for the past 30 days are set at 7.56% for ProPetro Holding Corp..
-The simple moving average for the period of the last 20 days is 15.63% for PUMP stocks with a simple moving average of 95.56% for the last 200 days.
+PUMP stocks went down by -11.41% for the week, with a monthly jump of 31.08% and a quarterly performance of 68.84%, while its annual performance rate touched 224.20%.
+The volatility ratio for the week stands at 6.37% while the volatility levels for the past 30 days are set at 7.43% for ProPetro Holding Corp..
+The simple moving average for the period of the last 20 days is 7.47% for PUMP stocks with a simple moving average of 87.61% for the last 200 days.

 Analysts’ Opinion of PUMP